JohnnyOak85/DiscordBot/README.md

 {
     "TOKEN": "",
     "PREFIX": "",
-    "MAX_INFRACTIONS": "",
+    "MAX_STRIKES": "",
     "RULES": []
 }
 ```
 The token should be your bot token from [Discord developers](https://discordapp.com/developers/applications/).
 The prefix can be whatever you feel like, I normally use '!'.
-The max infractions is the number of times a user can be warned before being banned.
+The max strikes is the number of times a user can be warned before being banned.
 The rules is your own list of rules.

 This will install all the dependencies needed: